GhostTalker/RebootMadDevice/README.md

 ```
 #### Whats new:
 ```
-- MAD plugin
+- based on MAD database
-- server client architecture
+- client architecture
-- timeout can now be configured in plugin.ini
+- timeout can be configured in config.ini
 - next reboot of a device only after defined timeframe
 - Discord Webhook support (without discord_webhook dependency)
 - devided requirements in two parts (general and raspi)